 You can, however, tempt her by giving her some of her favorite dog biscuits or leaving out some chicken or beef broth that will at least give her some nutrients if she's not able to keep down food.
 However, if you find that she's not able to eat at all for 3 or more days, seek veterinary advice, as she might need some help.

-A change in the appearance of your dog's nipples is a sign that will start a few weeks into the pregnancy and continue throughout her entire pregnancy.
+An early sign or dog pregnancy is a change in the appearance of her nipples.
+This is a sign that will start a few weeks into the pregnancy and continue throughout her entire pregnancy.
 Typically they will become larger, more protruding and darker in color.
-The hair around the nipple area will also begin to thin out and eventually recede entirely from the nipples in order to prepare for breastfeeding.
+The hair around the nipple area will also begin thinning out and eventually recede entirely from the nipples in order to prepare for breastfeeding.